Is a Chloride Blood Test?

 - high blood pressure

-over-the-counter or prescription drugs.
+over-the-counter (OTC) or prescription drugs.
 You may need to stop taking these

-Drawing blood is a routine laboratory test, and there are very few
+Drawing blood is a routine laboratory test.
+There are very few

 - excessive bleeding